Rat prevention

 DialAPest provides a domestic pest control service on behalf of Reading Borough Council for a charge.
 You can contact them on 03444 828325.
 Find current prices and further information.

-You can tell us about rats on council land using Love Clean Reading or report a street problem form, or by calling 0118 937 3787.
+You can report fly-tipping and/or tell us about rats on council land using Love Clean Reading or report a street problem form, or by calling 0118 937 3787.

 Contact the Environmental Protection and Nuisance Team